top of page

 Course Materials

-After you've registered for class, you'll receive information from the instructors a couple weeks before your first class regarding any needed materials.
-An English-Yiddish dictionary is always recommended, but not required.
-A great option is the Comprehensive English-Yiddish Dictionary edited by Gitl Schaechter-Vishwanath and Paul Glaser.
+Course materials are referenced in class descriptions.
+An English-Yiddish/Yiddish-English dictionary is always strongly recommended, but not required.
+A great option is the Comprehensive English-Yiddish Dictionary edited by Gitl Schaechter-Vishwanath and Paul Glaser

 bottom of page